Description

 Eligibility

-Georgia Commitment Scholarships are most commonly awarded to incoming first-year students, but may be awarded to upperclassmen in limited circumstances such as when a current student leaves the program.
-Please note that the number of scholarships available each year is limited.
+Georgia Commitment Scholarships are most commonly awarded to incoming first‑year students, but may be awarded to upperclassmen in limited circumstances (e.g., when a current scholar leaves the program).
+The number of scholarships available each year is limited.

-If awarded the scholarship, continued eligibility depends on continued financial need, as determined by the annual submission of a FAFSA, as well as on maintaining academic eligibility criteria.
+If awarded the scholarship, continued eligibility depends on continued financial need (as determined by annual submission of a FAFSA) and on maintaining the required academic eligibility criteria.

-Additional information, including resources available for scholars, can be found at the Office for Student Success and Achievement’s Georgia Commitment Scholars webpage.
+Additional information, including resources available for scholars, can be found on the Office for Student Success and Achievement’s Georgia Commitment Scholars webpage (opens in a new tab) .